nixie/applausemeter/README.md

 applausemeter
 =============

-Simple audio input level monitor in Qt
+Simple audio input level monitor in Qt.

+Use qmake to generate Makefile.